DaveStrickland/AstroPhotography/README.md

 beginning with ap_).

-(To be described, but see [doc/iTelescope_processing.md](doc/iTelescope_processing.md) for a very high level summary of what is currently implemented.)
+(To be described, but see [doc/iTelescope_processing.md](doc/iTelescope_processing.md) for a very high level summary of what is currently implemented.
+The jupyter notebooks in `AstroPhotography/notebooks` are more up-to-date, but focussed on processing calibrated FITS imagery.)

 ### dksraw